-Sister Helen Prejean was born on April 21, 1939, in Baton Rouge, Louisiana.
-She joined the Sisters of St. Joseph of Medaille in 1957 (now know as the Congregation of St. Joseph) and received a B.A. in English and Education from St. Mary’s Dominican College, New Orleans in 1962.
+Sister Helen was born on April 21, 1939, in Baton Rouge, Louisiana.
+She joined the Sisters of St. Joseph of Medaille (now know as the Congregation of St. Joseph) in 1957 and received a B.A. in English and Education from St. Mary’s Dominican College, New Orleans in 1962.
 In 1973, she earned an M.A. in Religious Education from St. Paul’s University in Ottawa, Canada.
 She has been the Religious Education Director at St. Frances Cabrini Parish in New Orleans, the Formation Director for her religious community, and has taught junior and senior high school students.

+Dead Man Walking made the 1994 American Library Associates Notable Book List, spent 31 weeks on the New York Times Best Seller List, became an international best seller and was translated into ten different languages.
 In January 1996, the book was developed into a major motion picture starring Susan Sarandon as Sister Helen and Sean Penn as a death row inmate.
 Produced by Polygram Pictures, the film was directed and written by Tim Robbins.
 The movie received four Oscar nominations including Tim Robbins for Best Director, Sean Penn for Best Actor, Susan Sarandon for Best Actress, and Bruce Springsteen’s “Dead Man Walking” for Best Song.
 Susan Sarandon won the award for Best Actress.

 Sr. Helen’s second book, The Death of Innocents: An Eyewitness Account of Wrongful Executions, was published in December 2004.
 In it, she tells the story of two men, Dobie Gillis Williams and Joseph O’Dell, whom she accompanied to their executions.
 She believes both of them were innocent.
 In The Death of Innocents she takes the reader through all the evidence, including evidence the juries never heard either due to the incompetence of the defense lawyers or the rigid formalities of court procedure.
-S. Helen examines how flaws inextricably entwined in the death penalty system inevitably lead to innocent people being executed and render the system unworkable.
+Sr. Helen examines how flaws inextricably entwined in the death penalty system inevitably lead to innocent people being executed and render the system unworkable.